emilmasoumi/rop-compiler/README.txt

   "add rsp, rsp;", "sub rsp, rsp;", "mul rsp, rsp;", "div rsp, rsp;" };

-Array expressions cannot be used inside gadgets.
+Array expressions cannot be used inside of gadgets.
 Every possible permutation is mutated when multiple arrays are encountered in a gadget.
-The following code:
+The following
+code:

 arr1 = ["push", "pop"];
 arr2 = ["add", "sub"];